HcPlu/GameAI-Platforms/README.md

 # Note
+To cite the work, please use the following:
 ```
 @misc{hu2023game,
  author={Hu, Chengpeng and Wang, Ziqi and Zhao, Yunlong and Du, Haocheng and Liu, Jialin},
  title = {Game-based Platforms for Artificial Intelligence Research},
  year = {2023}
 }
 ```